haoran1012/PostGIS-Builder/docs/components/osm2pgsql/index.rst

 .. image:: _static/osm2pgsql-panel.png

 ..
-Note:: In our example, we will be loading the PBF for Rhode Island available from GeoFabrik (https://download.geofabrik.de/north-america/us/rhode-island-latest.osm.pbf).
+Note:: In our examples, we will be loading the PBF for Rhode Island available from GeoFabrik (https://download.geofabrik.de/north-america/us/rhode-island-latest.osm.pbf).

-**General Options**
+**1. General Options**

 *Database*: select the database you wish to load the shape file to.